feklistoff/CarND-Traffic-Sign-Recognition/Writeup_Project_2.md

 |   1860   |              Keep right                 |

 This will certainly impact our model ([more on this here](http://www.chioka.in/class-imbalance-problem/)).
+However, we won't augment our data and see how the network will manage.

 Ok, now let's plot data distribution across all data sets (training, validation and test):